Board of Directors

 A strong advocate for the value of a “collective impact” blueprint for aligning efforts across the public media system to strengthen our service, Homberg has been an active participant in the Major Market Group’s efforts around the Community’s Agenda and the PBS Community Connection initiative.
 He also serves on the PBS Interactive working group.

 In Detroit, DPTV’s television and radio stations have greatly improved their operating results and audience reach, while increasing local content and community engagement during Homberg’s tenure, surviving a particularly difficult economic environment.
 The radio station, WRCJ, operated in partnership with the Detroit Public Schools, brought classical music back to Detroit, serving over 100,000 listeners each week.
 In 2011, the station opened a new TV studio in the heart of Detroit, in partnership with Wayne State University.

 Homberg joined Detroit Public TV after a successful career in commercial broadcasting for CBS, Viacom and Westinghouse Broadcasting.

 An active member of the Metro Detroit community, Homberg is currently the Chair of the Cultural Alliance of South Michigan and serves on multiple boards for nonprofit organizations.
 He resides in Bloomfield Hills, Michigan with his wife and son.

-Mr. Homberg is Chair of the PBS Diversity Advisory Committee and serves on the PBS Station Services and Corporate Support Advisory committees, and the Strategic Planning Advisory Group.
+Mr. Homberg is Chair of the Working Group on Unserved Areas and Vice Chair of the Corporate Support Advisory Committee.
+He also serves on the Station Services and Diversity Advisory Committees and the Strategic Planning Advisory Group.